pmlmodelling/nctoolkit/README.md

 If you want to install CDO from source, bash scripts are available [here](https://github.com/r4ecology/nctoolkit/tree/master/cdo_installers).

-nctoolkit works for both Linux and Mac OS.
-It has been tested with continuous integration using Travis (for Linux) and GitHub actions (for Mac OS).
+nctoolkit is tested with continuous integration using Travis (for Linux) and GitHub actions (for Mac OS).
 It will not work on Windows platforms today or in future, because of system dependency limitations.